What to Look for When Buying a Used Freeform Saddle

 Sales on Saddles

-Keep an eye on my website as I always have sales saddles available and I’m willing to help in your quest.
+Keep an eye on our Bargain Barn as I always have sales saddles available and I’m willing to help in your quest.

-Note: All new Freeform treeless saddle purchases come with free one-on-one fitting for the life of your saddle.
+Note: Although we have discontinued our used saddle fitting services, please note that all new Freeform treeless saddle purchases come with free one-on-one fitting for the life of your saddle.